TheBoyRoy05/NeuralNector/README.md

 <img src='frontend/src/assets/images/neural-nector.png'>

 [Neural Nector](https://neuralnector.com) is an interactive web game that challenges players to identify AI-generated (fake) flowers from real ones.
 Test your perception skills as you navigate through different difficulty levels, compete on leaderboards, and see if you can spot the difference!
+[Learn more](https://www.issacroy.com/#/neural-nector).

 ## 🎮 Game Overview